“Coding” is Confusing People

 As much as I disagree with the reasons that I’ve seen predicting the demise of programming, I do understand the ethos of the arguments: something feels out of balance.
 It seems strange that a worker could double their salary by learning a skill that can be taught in few of months.
 It feels like we’ve paid programmers to create login forms and shopping cart checkouts too many times.

 It’s hard to talk about programming without discussing the venture capital investments that helped fuel its growth in the past decade.
-The dream that the next Facebook will spontaneously generate out of some socially-awkward, 20-year-old white guy in a hoodie captured the imagination of investors and worked its way into our popular culture.
+The dream that the next Facebook will spontaneously generate out of some socially-awkward, 20-year-old in a hoodie captured the imagination of investors and worked its way into our popular culture.
 When you walk into many tech startups or even established Silicon Valley companies, you’ll be greeted with arcade games, ping pong tables, and kegs of beer.
 Partially, this decor is a signal to differentiate a startup from the corporations they plan to disrupt.
 But it also plays to stereotypes – like a makeshift habitat a child might build for caterpillar, hoping to see it metamorphosize under their supervision.

 When I meet budding entrepreneurs it can be hard to tell if they want to have a tech business or want to talk about having a tech business.
 Straightforward questions like, “What was your annual revenue last year and how many customers do you have?” yield indecipherable answers like, “we’re consistently seeing 5 points month-over-month with 12% uplift”.